 Live-Tweeting

 Live-tweeting at anniversary events is becoming an increasingly common practice.
-It’s a pretty straightforward process, as long as you follow a few basic best practices:
+This company anniversary social media post example is a pretty straightforward process, as long as you follow a few basic best practices:

 • Use your hashtag